 - 6.2.
-Development will contribute to an improved and expanded public realm by providing setbacks from property lines adjacent to streets that: - 6.2.1. are publicly-accessible; - 6.2.2. can appropriately accommodate the existing and anticipated high volume of pedestrians, including the population that will be generated by the development; and - 6.2.3. include space for patios and retail displays where retail is planned at-grade.
+Development, except for portions of the site that contain on-site heritage resources, will contribute to an improved and, where appropriate, expanded public realm by providing setbacks from property lines adjacent to streets that: - 6.2.1. are publicly-accessible; - 6.2.2. can appropriately accommodate the existing and anticipated high volume of pedestrians, including the population that will be generated by the development; and - 6.2.3. may include space for patios and retail displays where retail is planned at-grade.